VUIIS/demo-singularity-matlab-fsl/README.md

     --seg_niigz       Its corresponding segmentation from e.g. slant pipeline --diameter_mm     Diameter of the hole to zero out, in mm (default 30)

-    --project         Labels from XNAT, used only to annotate the QA PDF --subject         (default UNK_*)
+    --label_info      A label to annotate the QA PDF, e.g. info from XNAT
-    --session
-    --scan

     --out_dir         Where outputs will be stored (default /OUTPUTS)